baltermia/learn-cg/OpenGL/LearnOpenGL.com/README.md

 # LearnOpenGL

-The Projects in this repository follow the guide on https://learnopengl.com/
+The projects in this directory follow the guide on https://learnopengl.com/